 BES-Net works closely with the science, policy and practice communities, building capacity and collaboration among these actors.
 At the outset, we work with UNEP-WCMC’s NEA Initiative to support countries to undertake national ecosystem assessments in six countries.
 Engaging stakeholders throughout this process with National and Regional Trialogues, we aim to build a community empowered to make robust decisions for resilient ecosystems.
 Helping amplify and implement some of the solutions emerging from these two parallel avenues is the BES Solution Fund.
 A catalytic seed fund meant to strengthen science-policy-practice networks within countries, this aspect of our work demonstrates how IPBES recommendations and solutions work in practice.
-Tying these various parts together is our place as a “network-of-networks”, bringing together over 100 partners and showcasing best practices and cutting-edge ideas across our many communications channels.
+Tying these various parts together is our role as a “network of networks”, bringing together over 120 partners and showcasing best practices and cutting-edge ideas across our many communications channels.

 Where We Work

 BES-Net aligns its work with the themes highlighted in the IPBES assessments.
 Over the years, BES-Net’s work has revolved around the following themes: